-Public speaking workshops and 3 Minute Thesis competitions can help you shine a light on the magic of what you do, and give you the tools to help you make a connection with interviewers and gatekeepers of all kinds.
+The Graduate Campus workshop "Engage, Inform, Inspire", the 3-minute thesis competition (MT180) and the workshops offered by the CUSO can help you shine a light on the magic of what you do, and give you the tools to help you make a connection with interviewers and gatekeepers of all kinds.
 Psychometric analyses like the TRIMA can help you (re-)locate the reasons why you do what you do.

 Job boards in Switzerland

 ReliefWeb for non-profit and international organisations

 Swiss Confederation: sign up for the mailing list for research and science posts.